mhevery/jasmine-node/README.md

 npm install
 ```

-Run the specs before you send your pull request:
+Run the specs before you send your pull request and ensure all pass:

 ```sh
 specs.sh
 ```

-__Note:__ Some tests are designed to fail in the specs.sh.
-After each of the
-individual runs completes, there is a line that lists what the expected
-Pass/Assert/Fail count should be.
-If you add/remove/edit tests, please be sure
-to update this with your PR.

 changelog
 ---------